alal9000/socializer_dev/scratch.md

 ==========================================================
 today:

-1. unauthorized messages inbox access
+1. unauthorized messages inbox access x
-2.
+2. BS login and signup forms
+3. fix path for message notification
+4. when a user approves or denys a friend request, then that notification is removed from the db